gbv/login-server/README.md

 ### PATCH /users/:id
 Adjusts a specific user.
 Can only be used if the same user is currently logged in.
 Allowed properties to change: `name` (everything else will be ignored).

+### DELETE /sessions
+Removes all sessions for the current user, except the current session.

+### DELETE /sessions/:id
+Removes the session with sessionID `:id` (needs to be a session for the current user).

 ### GET /token
 Returns a JSON Web Token in the format: